AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Since these are the normal Triton modules, you can submit installation requests for software in these so that it is automatically available.

+Installing kernels from virtualenvs or Anaconda environments:
+* Activate the environment (however you do it normally)
+* (Install ipykernel if not already there: do this if next step does not work: ``pip install ipykernel``)
+* ``python -m ipykernel
+  install --user --name=python-YOURENV --display-name="YOUR-ENV"``

-If you want to install your own kernels:
+If you want to install your own non-Python kernels:

 * First, ``module load jupyterhub/live``.
 This loads the anaconda environment which contains all the server code and